wholewheattoast/wwtJekyl/_posts/teaching/etching.md

 			<div>
 				<h2>Clean Off The Ground</h2>
 				<ol>
-					<li>Set the hot plate to ~ 200 degrees.</li>
+					<li>Set the hot plate to ~200 degrees.</li>
 					<li>Lay down a sheet of tin foil / newsprint to keep hot plate clean.</li>
 					<li>Put your etching onto hot plate to warm ground.</li>
 					<li>Apply vegetable oil and work around the plate with an old rag and/or toothbrush.</li>
 					<li>When ground starts coming up remove from heat and continue to clean.</li>
 					<li>Use a detergent to degrease the plate.</li>
-					<li>If not immediately printing you can skip degreaseing the plate.
+					<li>If not immediately printing you can skip de-greasing the plate.
 The film left over will help the plate to resist oxidation.
 To store the plate, wrap it in newsprint.</li>
 				</ol>
 			</div>
 			<div>
-				<h2>Ink Plate</h2>
+				<h2>Ink The Plate</h2>
 				<ol>
 					<li>Lay out and modify ink.</li>
 					<li>Card ink onto plate.</li>